Deployment

 guava numbers buy

-The CLI fetches available numbers, shows you a match, and stores the purchased number in .guava.
-On the next deploy, the number is passed to your sandbox as the GUAVA_AGENT_NUMBER environment variable.
+The CLI fetches available numbers, shows you a match, and stores the purchased number in guava.toml.

-If you need to cache a file at runtime, write it to /tmp.
+To write files at runtime (for example, to cache data), use /tmp.
 Note that /tmp is ephemeral: contents are lost when the sandbox restarts.

 Quick reference